Empower your wardrobe choices with Tortoise,

 Insight:

-While a lot of people are interested in buying slow fashion, it can be time-consuming and difficult to find trustworthy sustainable brands, especially when fast fashion items are such an easy alternative.
+While a lot of people are interested in buying slow fashion, it can be time-consuming and difficult to find trustworthy sustainable brands, especially when fast fashion items are such a cost-effective, and readily available option.

 Idea:

-Let's create a web extension that helps fashion consumers shop sustainably by providing them with all the information they need in one place.
+Let's create a web extension that helps fashion consumers shop sustainably by providing them with all the information they need in one place, pointing them in the right direction as they shop in real-time.

 How does it work?